 Some of our airlines allow students to earn miles while others unfortunately do not.
 Your Student Success Coordinator will be able to provide you with that information upon request.
 For the airlines that do accept frequent flyer information, please present your information at the check-in counter for your flight.
 We are unable to add the information to your ticket in advance.

 Whether or not you will need a visa to travel with Rustic Pathways depends on both your nationality and the particular country you will be visiting.
 It is ultimately your responsibility to make sure you meet the entry and exit requirements for each country.
-To make this process easier for you, however, Rustic Pathways partners with G3 Visas (for U.S. passport holders) and CIBT Visas (for international passport holders.)
+To make this process easier for you, however, Rustic Pathways partners CIBT Visas.
 We will provide you with more information once you’ve enrolled.

 You can also review Everything You Need to Know About Tourist Visas for more information.